SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 In above Picture, which is taken from [here](https://electrek.co/2016/10/20/tesla-new-autopilot-hardware-suite-camera-nvidia-tesla-vision/), it's the Tesla's Autopilot.
 And notice that we have 3 cameras, one in left, one in right and one in the center, side cameras are generally called stereo pairs which makes it easy to estimate disance to an obstacle.

 Another example of my OpenCV AI Kit with Depth [OAK-D](https://shop.luxonis.com/products/oak-d), Stereo Camera, which is architectured by [Brandon Gilles](https://www.linkedin.com/in/brandon-gilles-5400b734/) (Late) Founder of [LUXONIS](https://www.luxonis.com/) Robotic Perception Startup.
 Just notice the Object Detection and Depth Perception (X,Y,Z), we get with [OAK-D](https://shop.luxonis.com/products/oak-d).

+### LiDARs:
+LiDAR (Light Detection and Ranging)

+In above picture, which is taken from [here](https://www.businessinsider.com/how-does-googles-waymo-self-driving-car-work-graphic-2017-1), it's the [waymo](https://waymo.com/)'s autonomous vehicle.